Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Methods

-In the data analyzed, we use data from both the pilot deployment and actual deployment, totalling to 1015 responses.
+We analyzed the data from both the pilot deployment and actual deployment, totalling to 1015 responses.
 After filtering out responses that did not pass our attention check question, we had 1000 survey responses to analyze between the three deployments, with 486 unvaccinated participants and 514 vaccinated participants.

-To analyze our ordered Likert Scale questions, we leverage ordinal logistic regression.
-Each model uses an ordered categorical question as the dependent variable and if the participant was in the vaccinated group or unvaccinated group has the independent variable.
-This method allows us to estimate changes in units of ordered logits between the two groups and if those changes are statistically significant.
-We describe this process in more detail in Section \ref{sec:results} and Table \ref{tbl:quant_results}.